Sideboard

 I already advocated for specifically equipment tutors in my section about the deck's game plan.
 Online commander discourse made me fear that tutors would take the fun away from my deck and sour a casual table, but I have found this sentiment to be more contextual than that.
 Restricted/conditional tutors add a fun deckbuilding challenge, and as along as your deck isn't using it to search for an instantly winning combo piece, then you aren't necessarily killing your variance.
 Some decks might need a core piece for their gameplan, like Astral Slide in a cycling deck or Heartless Summoning in that one guy's Acererak deck, but the presence of such tutors means you can start to include one-off cards as situational tech.
 You start building a "toolbox" of utility that the tutors let you search through.
 It's skill-testing and engaging to analyze which of my (currently) 21 equipment best handles the situation, because my answer changes every single game and maybe even turn by turn.

 This list averages to 2-3 equipment that share functions (e.g. Trample, card draw, lifegain, combat stat boosts, etc.), but a lot of them still offer unique traits instead of being completely interchangeable.
 Consider what you REALLY need for your current state, though if you’re ever feeling lost about how to tutor, the “Coat of Harms” section should help with analyzing what I use my equipment for and when you might want them.
 You usually only get one, so take some time to deliberate what single card will put you in the game.
 As I said before, maybe you just need that one utility equipment to smooth over mana or to start digging for other equipment.
-Maybe you need Sigiled Sword of Valeron to keep yourself stocked with creatures to wield your hand full of equipment, or an Heirloom Blade for similar purposes in a removal heavy environment.
+Maybe you need Dragoon's Lance to get your first body on the field, or an Heirloom Blade to survive in a removal-heavy environment.
 Perhaps you need the lifegain, and so on.
 These exist as your one lifeline to make the deck pop in a game where it might otherwise struggle.
 I added them because it adds consistency and some strategic fun while piloting it.

 Interaction

 This category includes cards like Reprieve, but most of the category is removal that targets nonland permanents at instant speed.
 A card like Bedevil got cut because of my personal struggles with enchantments, and a card like Vindicate never made it in because I finally came to value holding up mana for instant speed interaction.
 If you’re smart enough to recognize when an opponent has a lot of mana and/or presence on board and thus might play something game ending on their turn, holding up mana for even just Reprieve or Unexpectedly Absent can buy you the one turn you need to launch a killing attack.
 Similar to tutors, probability states that you will usually get 1-2 pieces of interaction, no more.
-So, make them count.
-Maybe you can hoard it, but if you can properly evaluate the board, proactive usage is frequently much more effective.
-Don't just look at who has the scariest board, but whose STRATEGIES are the best against yours.
-I can beat the other combat decks through my usual gameplan, so I might choose to spend my removal on an Academy Manufactor that's drowning me out in advantage that I can't otherwise interact with.
+So make them count, whether proactively or reactively.
+I'd particularly encourage you to not just look at who has the scariest board, but whose STRATEGIES are the best against yours.
+I can fight other combat and creature decks with the right equipment, so I've focused my removal on hitting other permanent types in weird ways.
+Dinosaurs or dragons might scare me, but my gameplan doesn't stop an Academy Manufactor from drowning me out in advantage without outright killing the player.

 “Enablers”

 The only category tentatively named.
 It refers to inclusions that cover deck weaknesses.
-Balan, Wandering Knight and Fighter Class provide alternative ways to cheat equip costs if Gwyn returns to the Command Zone so that I can maintain pressure on my opponents.
+Balan, Wandering Knight and Fighter Class provide alternative ways to cheat equip costs if Gwyn returns to the Command Zone, so that I can maintain pressure on my opponents.
 Opponents still love to remove Gwyn, since her supportive functions are still key to the deck's continuing synergy.
-So, other ones can protect her from being removed, such as Werefox Bodyguard or the classic pair of boots.
-Even a clever player can cast Unexpectedly Absent on X=0 to save a vital piece of equipment.
-Similarly, manually equipping Conqueror's Flail to a creature before Gwyn hits the board protects her from instant speed interaction while she equips the whole team.
+So, other enablers can protect her from being removed, such as Werefox Bodyguard or the classic pair of boots.
+A clever player can cast even Unexpectedly Absent X=0 on their own stuff to save it from removal.
+Manually equipping Conqueror's Flail to a creature before Gwyn hits the board can also protect her from instant speed interaction while she equips the whole team.
 However, I still consider the few cards that offer recursion to be the true “enablers” of the deck, as destroying equipment is the most significant counterplay to this strategy.

 Board Wipes